milind-windsurf/pensando-elk/docs/setup.rst

     :scale: 50 %

-Now from the Dashboard menu you should be able to see the Pensando DSS dashboards
+Now from the Dashboard menu you should be able to see the AMD Pensando DPU dashboards and the Elastiflow dashboards for IPFix from the AMD Pensando DPU